uber-go/fx/README.md

     timeout: 60s
 ```

-In this example, a module named: "rpc" would lookup it's advertise name as
+In this example, a module named: "rpc" would look up its advertise name as
 `modules.rpc.advertiseName`.

 ## Metrics